-Making some extra might be your goal while making it a career might be some else’s goal.
+Making some extra might be your goal, while making it a career might be someone else’s goal.

 Whatever it might be, here are some of the things you need to understand so that you don’t become another statistic.

-So before you become another whiner that didn’t make it, these are some of the things you NEED to understand.
+So before you become another whiner who didn’t make it, these are some of the things you NEED to understand.